OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 All use of the GitHub API is subject to these Terms of Service and the GitHub Privacy Statement.

 GitHub may offer subscription-based access to our API for those Users who require high-throughput access or access that would result in resale of GitHub's Service.

-3\.
-GitHub May Terminate Your Use of the API

-We reserve the right at any time to modify or discontinue, temporarily or permanently, your access to the API or any part of it with or without notice.

 I. Additional Terms for GitHub Pages